douglasrizzo/dodo_detector/README.rst

 This type of detector must be pointed towards the paths for the frozen inference graph and label map.
 The number of classes can be explicitly passed, or else classes will be counted from the contents of the label map.

-Example on running a single-shot detector:
+Example on running a detector that uses the TensorFlow Object Detection API:

 .. code-block:: python